HackYourFuture/JavaScript/Week4/README.md

 Lastly let's learn about classes which is another modern JavaScript addition to the language.
 Have a look [here](https://study.hackyourfuture.net/#/javascript/classes).

-After that it is all about practicing for the test :scream: at the end of this week.
-You will have received a practice test in your class channel that will show you what it is about.
+After that it is all about practicing for the assessment :scream: at the end of this week.
+You will have received a practice assessment in your cohort channel that will show you what it is about.

 ## Finished?